Security Standard: Web

 4. Vulnerability Scanning & Penetration Testing

 4.1.
-The RIT Information Security Office will conduct vulnerability scans and penetration tests on a regular recurring basis
+ITS will conduct vulnerability scans and penetration tests on a regular recurring basis

 4.2.
 Critical and severe vulnerabilities (as defined in the Server Standard) should be logged in a ticketing system or email and should be remediated, have a false positive reported, or have an exception filed within 1 month.